Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 visit-1, N = 119, age 3.6 ± 0.7 months,
 visit-2, N = 144, age 8.7 ± 1.4 months,
 visit-3, N = 130, age 14.2 ± 1.0 months).
-As expected for children at this age
-@koenigSuccessionMicrobialConsortia2011
-@yassourNaturalHistoryInfant2016
-@backhedDynamicsStabilizationHuman2015,
-microbial composition was developmentally dependent, with the first principal coordinate axis for both taxonomic profiles (@figure1\C; variance explained = 15.1%; R = -0.50) and functional profiles
-(@figure1\D; variance explained = 12.9%; R = -0.57)
-driven strongly by the age of the participant at the time of collection.
-Similarly, both amplitude and latency VEP features were strongly correlated with age, as expected
+As expected for children at this age, both amplitude and latency VEP features were strongly correlated with age
 @lippeElectrophysiologicalMarkersVisuocortical2007
-@yassourNaturalHistoryInfant2016
+@yassourNaturalHistoryInfant2016,
 That is, as infants got older, N1 amplitude became more negative (N1: b=-0.07, p<.05), corrected P1 amplitude became smaller